 It becomes transparent when dampened with glue and whatever colour is underneath shows through.
 I filled in unwanted digs and scuffs on the wood, sanded it, applied masking tape to the edges, and then brushed on paint.

-Thinking about how to arrange small pieces of paper either ripped or cut, then placed onto the paste is so much more relaxing.
+Thinking about how to arrange small scraps of paper, either ripped or cut, then placed onto the paste, is so much more relaxing.

 Lastly, I unscrewed the drawer and cupboard knobs and painted them with black gloss paint to blend with the typewriter’s shiny metal.